|

 follows its usual course of action, trials for children would

 be at least another four or five years away.
+That is too

 long to wait.
 We must find a way to make this happen sooner.
 Even